-1.14 Integer Format Hints
+2.13 Integer Format Hints

-an integer format hint tells the plugin what integer format to insert data into the PI Server as.
+An integer format hint tells the plugin what integer format to use when inserting data into the PI Server.
 The following will cause all integer data within the asset to be written using the format integer32.